 - Need something done before the end of the year?
 Who do you rely on?

-It should be obvious that when people mix needs of each timelines of a day, a month, or a year, that they have different stakeholders, different customers, and of course different bosses.
-Each timeline relies on different performance expectations.
+Each timeline relies on unique performance expectations.
 As I’ve said to many clients, “fire de jour is an operating strategy for a broken organization”.

-One of the best discoveries I’ve had in business thinking over last 3 years came when I discovered Requisite Organization.
-Initially, I found out about Requisite Organization while working at Deloitte Consulting from Michael Raynor, a Distingquished Fellow with Deloitte, and his book The Strategy Paradox.
-Mr. Raynor modifies Requisite Organization to Requisite Uncertainty, but for this blog the concepts remain similar.
+One of the best discoveries I’ve had in business thinking over last three years is Requisite Organization.
+Initially, I found out about Requisite Organization while working at Deloitte Consulting from Michael Raynor, a distinguished Fellow with Deloitte, and his book The Strategy Paradox.

 So take a corporate strategy, any corporate strategy.
 At the executive level (C-level suite), the operational level (directors, business unit leads, regional managers), and the technical level (do-ers, skilled workers, producers) each have different needs and these needs are really based on how time plays a role in variables and risk at each the level:

-At the 3 month to 1 year horizon they, the operational level, have been empowered by the executives with complete flexibility to modify and react to the changing marketing, economic, or business demands.
-And the executive team must not micromanage or poke their nose into the operational sphere.
-Executives have to provide complete flexibility, hear updates, and be available for counsel, but really empower their people to make it run within that year.
+Executives need to provide complete flexibility, hear updates, and be available for counsel, but really empower their people the leeway across the year to plan, do, study, and adjust throughout that year.
 Executives may now rely on quarterly reports to understand if the program is on track or off track and what options the operational team have tried or will tried.

-Just as the executive level needs to keep their view at the 5 year horizon and maximize all their effort to learn about shifting conditions, the operational level looking at 3 months to 1 years, must, in turn, not interfere with the technical level.
-Though the executive strategy has been cascaded to the operational timeline, the technical management has now taken work packages apart to assign resources to plan to get all the things they need to deliver from 1 day to 3 months.
+Just as the executive level needs to keep their view on the three- to five-year horizon and maximize all their effort to learn about shifting conditions, the operational level looking at three months to one years, must, in turn, not interfere with the technical level.

 Check out Michael Raynor’s great book here where he also talks about scenario planning and strategic flexibility as organization enablers:

-Also nice blog by Scott Berkun: An open letter to micromanagers
+Also, nice blog by Scott Berkun: An open letter to micromanagers

 Toby, this is a great post.
 I agree with you that leaders are far more effective with great delegation, truly training and empowering their people to make the decisions they need to.
 Micromanagers cannot be strategic because they get caught up in small time frames.
 They also don't develop their people to create greater team capacity as they could.